Avoid Frozen Pipes This Winter Using Our Top 5 Preventative Steps

 Have you ever forgotten to check the weather forecast before going to bed?
 Imagine waking up to find the temperature has dropped below freezing and your pipes have frozen over.
 This is when panic sets in because you don’t know what to do next.
 With our top 5 recommendations listed below, the heartache of frozen pipes should be a distant memory.

-Two of the main problems which occur with frozen pipes are major inconvenience and potential damage to your property.
+Two of the main problems which occur with frozen pipes are a major inconvenience and potential damage to your property.

 - Lack of Running Water- The most obvious inconvenience of a frozen pipe is the inability to access running water.
 Without running water it disrupts our ability to do normal everyday tasks such as brushing our teeth, taking showers, flushing toilets, and washing clothes, just to name a few major issues affected by lack of water.

 - Potential to Burst Once the water in the pipe freezes, pressure mounts between the closed faucet and the source of the blockage.
 This pressure has the potential to build up to a high point which causes the pipe to explode.
-If your pipe bursts outside, this will create incredibly slippery conditions which could become hazardous.
+If your pipe bursts outside, this will create incredibly slippery conditions that could become hazardous.
 A pipe bursting within the house will require immediate professional help.

 What temperature signals a possible pipe freeze?